johnfelipe/datacamp_data-scientist-python/01-python-for-data-science/02-python-lists/python-lists-notes.md

 ```

 # Slicing and dicing
-Selecting single values from a list is just one part of the story.

 It's also possible to slice your list, which means selecting multiple elements from your list.
 Use the following syntax:
 my_list[start:end]
 The start index will be included, while the end index is not.
 The code sample below shows an example.
 A list with "b" and "c", corresponding to indexes 1 and 2, are selected from a list x: